The LLC Operating Agreement: When to Consult an Attorney

 Single-member LLC Operating Agreement

 Here, the LLC Operating Agreement is truly more a formality than a necessity.
 That is not to say that the Operating Agreement is unimportant, but it’s value is more to establish the LLC as an entity separate from the owner rather than to guide the owner how to run the business.
 Online services that provide documents specific to your state will probably suffice.
 Having personally reviewed the Pennsylvania templates provided by NoLo and Legal Zoom, these templates are perfectly adequate for most single member LLC.

 The disadvantage of DIY documents is you the lack the valuable legal counsel regarding other important business formation matters you many not have considered, such as intellectual property, employee matters, local zoning and permitting matters, tax compliance, and legal compliance.

 I highly advise consulting an attorney when forming a multi-member LLC.
-When two or more people/entities form a business, the Operating Agreement is no longer a formality but now addresses voting rights, membership rights, decision-making authority, tax accounting, non-compete provisions, and (most importantly) how the owners will be paid.
+When two or more people/entities form a business, the LLC Operating Agreement is no longer a formality but now addresses voting rights, membership rights, decision-making authority, tax accounting, non-compete provisions, and (most importantly) how the owners will be paid.

 An attorney will not only explain the ramifications of these provisions, but will also guide the conversation between the parties to reveal potential conflicts, such as:

-- what if a party dies,
+- what if a owner dies or becomes disabled,

 Whether a single member LLC or a multi-member LLC, a competent attorney will provide a customized document that meets your specific business goals and complies with your industry’s regulations.
 For low risk matters, such as a single member LLC, DIY products will usually suffice.
 For higher risk matters, such as a multi-member LLC, an attorney provides invaluable counsel.